Turtlebox vs EcoXgear Defender

 Both speakers have a battery indicator on the top of the speakers that displays the remaining battery life, broken up into 20% intervals.

 Overall, both speakers are suitable for camping trips where you may be without a charger for extended periods.
-The playtime falls short of competitors like the Soundboks Go but is still relatively impressive for its compact size.
+The playtime falls short of competitors like the Soundboks Go, but it is still relatively impressive for its compact size.

 Price & Value